Dixie State University to host climate discussion forums

 ST. GEORGE — The Dixie State University Sustainability Club is teaming up with the institution’s Biology and Physical Science departments to sponsor an educational forum on clean air and climate solutions.

 “Southern Utah Climate Discussions” will be held at noon on Dec.
-7 in Dixie State’s Gardner Center Living Room and then again at 7 that evening in the Zion Room, located on the fifth floor of DSU’s Holland Centennial Commons.
+7 in Dixie State’s Gardner Center Living Room and then again at 7 p.m. in the Zion Room, located on the fifth floor of DSU’s Holland Centennial Commons.
 Admission to the forums is free, and the community is encouraged to attend.

 At both presentations, keynote speaker Dr. Robert Davies, an associate professor in Utah State University’s Department of Physics, will discuss the causes and effects, danger and urgency, and solutions and actions communities can take in regards to climate change and air pollution.